How can we overcome skyrocketing energy prices?

 Warm buildings, good ventilation, hot water, immediate lighting, and great coffee – energy means a lot to us.
 It keeps technologies running and indoor climates pleasant, and all require power.

-While experts continue to predict that energy charges will rise – it seems to leave many of us facing cloudy times in the future.
+While experts continue to predict that energy prices will rise, it seems to leave many of us facing cloudy times ahead.
 Our heating systems also work a little extra as the weather gets colder.
-And if you're reaching summertime, our cooling systems must push a bit more.
+And as you approach summertime, our cooling systems must push a bit harder.

 Good interplay can slash bills